 These and other initiatives and partnerships all play a role in Avista's efforts to develop, support and implement the smart grid of the future that will enable additional clean energy opportunities, increasing energy efficiencies and additional products and services for our customers in pursuit of their clean energy demands.

-12 Please see Chapters 9 and 11 of Avista's 2023 Electric IRP for additional details regarding the Named Community Investment Fund.
+&lt;sup>12 Please see Chapter 6 and the Clean Energy Action Plan within Avista's 2025 Electric IRP for additional details regarding the Named Community Investment Fund.

 Risk Management